lyndskg/GraphQL-Requests-Lib/README.md

 Discuss the challenges faced, the strategies employed to overcome them, and the reasoning behind your design decisions.
 Showcase your ability to analyze and debug issues effectively.

+1. **GraphQL Integration:** Develop a sophisticated C++ library capable of simplifying GraphQL integration, offering users a seamless way to construct queries, send requests, receive responses, and manage data from the Investopedia trading game API.
+The library should abstract the complexities of the GraphQL protocol, making it easy for developers to work with the API.
+> The primary goal is to create a highly capable C++ library that streamlines GraphQL integration.
+This entails crafting a comprehensive suite of features, such as constructing complex queries, orchestrating requests, handling intricate responses, and simplifying data management.
+The library will abstract the intricate details of the GraphQL protocol, enabling developers to harness the potential of the Investopedia trading game API without grappling with its complexity.

+2. **Comprehensive Documentation:** Provide in-depth documentation that outlines design choices, system architecture, implementation details, and best practices.
+Walk users through the process of using the library effectively, and showcase your problem-solving skills through debugging strategies and issue analysis.
+> This project will be meticulously documented to elucidate design rationale, architectural choices, and implementation intricacies.
+The documentation will serve as an educational resource, detailing strategies employed to tackle challenges and debug issues effectively.
+Through this, you'll not only showcase the project's technical accomplishments but also demonstrate your analytical problem-solving skills.

+3. **Learning and Skill Enhancement:** Throughout the project, you will deepen your understanding of API interaction, network communication, C++ programming, and GraphQL concepts.
+By addressing challenges and employing advanced techniques, you will showcase your expertise in software development.
+> Over the course of this project, you will gain profound insights into API interaction, network communication, software architecture, and C++ programming.
+By addressing challenges, optimizing code, and incorporating advanced techniques, you will display your expertise in software development and system design.

 &nbsp;

 ---------------------